alexanderschatzberg/situational-awareness/README.md

 # situational-awareness
 A tool to aggregate information on specific topics for researchers and professionals.

-Information is retrieved from the sources relevant to user's request via API calls or scraping.
+Papers from relevant topics published within a specified number of days are queried from the arxiv.
 The information, along with the user's provided background, is then passed to a Google Gemini model.
 The Gemini model returns a summary relevant to the user's background.

-## Info Sources (looking to add more, arxiv is just the start)

-- arxiv.org: Thank you to arXiv for use of its open access interoperability.

 ## How to Use